Prince Andrew: The Musical: Plot

-The show begins with a recreation of the then-Prince Andrew's Newsnight interview with Emily Maitlis, interspersed with real footage.
-Once the interview is over, they each believe that they 'nailed' the interview ("I Nailed It").
+The show begins with a recreation of Andrew's Newsnight interview with Emily Maitlis, interspersed with real footage.
+Once the interview is over, they each believe that they got the upper hand in the interview ("I Nailed It").
 History then rewinds itself to 1982, when Andrew was growing up.
-He reflects on how he was always more popular than his brother, Prince Charles, and that in a time of public anxiety over inflation and the Falklands War, he had been able to take advantage of not being the heir by crafting a more stylish and down-to-earth version of himself that the public swoons over ("England Expects").
+As the programme's unreliable narrator, he reflects on how he was always more popular than his brother, Prince Charles, and that in a time of public anxiety over inflation and the Falklands War, he had been able to take advantage of not being the heir by crafting a more stylish and down-to-earth version of himself that the public swoons over ("England Expects").

 At Royal Ascot 1985, Andrew makes a pass at Sarah Ferguson, whom he has not seen since childhood, and offers her a profiterole.
 In her mind, she unravels the metaphor of the profiterole representing the material luxury that Andrew could offer her in marriage, and accepts ("My Profiterole").
-They get married, but the deterioration between Sarah and the media forces the two to separate, and eventually in the spring of 1996, Andrew divorces Sarah ("Will You Be My Ex Wife?")
+They get married, but the deterioration between Sarah and the media forces the two to separate, and eventually in the spring of 1996, Andrew divorces Sarah ("Will You Be My Ex Wife?").

 In 2001, as he retires from the Royal Navy, Andrew accepts Prime Minister Tony Blair's offer of becoming a trade envoy, and when he believes that it would benefit his role to befriend the rich and influential, Ghislaine Maxwell introduces him to Jeffrey Epstein ("A Different Kind of Duty").
 As Andrew's taxpayer-funded extravagance during his time as an envoy comes to light in 2010, along with the cash for access scandal, Prince Charles wishes that his brother would conform to the image that he wants to craft for the Royal Family in time for his accession to the throne ("Obey").

 In the wake of the Newsnight interview, Charles confronts Andrew and tells him to withdraw from public life and return his military titles.
 Andrew is initially defiant, but after a news bulletin reveals to them both that he has just settled his lawsuit with Virginia Giuffre, Charles pressures him further.
 Andrew responds by insisting that in order to take media attention away from the wrongdoings of the rest of the royals, they need to keep him around as a scapegoat ("You're Always Gonna Need An Andrew").
 As an unimpressed Charles leaves Andrew solitarily dancing, the screen fades to black and the cast perform a mock curtain call ("Bows & Credits").